rhel-labs/instruqt/command-line-assistant-problem-solving/03-web-server/assignment.md

 title: Set up and troubleshoot a web server
 teaser: Command line assistant can help you set up software, as well as troubleshoot configuration problems.
+notes:
+- type: text
+  contents: Command Line Assistant can offer convenient tips on how to configure applications
+    and services.
+We'll use CLA to set up and troubleshoot a web server.
 tabs:
 - id: kqhu68kelwub
   title: rhel